ahmadajmi/CSS-Grid-Layout/ideas.md

 `grid-template-columns` specifies the column information as for rows property

 `grid-template-areas` specifies named areas which are not associated with any particular grid item.
 Also useful to visualize the grid

+**Grid Item**

+Grid items are the child elements of the grid container, and the contents of the grid container consists of zero or more grid items.

 ## Grid Layout Example
 and will create a new **grid formatting context** for it's contents.
 The grid formatting context is the same as the [Block Formatting Context], except that the grid layout is used instead of the block layout.